joshuahwfwEE/HLS_ATP/README.md

    and then if we add extra loop at top without pipelined,  we will get:
    ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/looptop.png?raw=true)
-   we can notice the latency incresing, because we reuse the resource uasge for 48 times( =2400/50=48 is the value of SHIFT_FLAG).
+   we can notice the latency incresing, because we reuse the same resource again and again for 48 times( 2400/50=48 is the value of SHIFT_FLAG).

    xsim c/rtl cosimulation result: